Pitcairn Islanders

-Pitcairn Islanders, also referred to as Pitkerners and Pitcairnese, are the inhabitants of the Pitcairn Islands, a British Overseas Territory including people whose families were previously inhabitants and maintaining cultural connections.
-Most Pitcairn Islanders are Descendants of the Bounty mutineers.
+Pitcairn Islanders, also referred to as Pitkerners and Pitcairnese, are the native inhabitants of the Pitcairn Islands, a British Overseas Territory including people whose families were previously inhabitants and maintaining cultural connections.
+Most Pitcairn Islanders are descendants of the Bounty mutineers and Tahitians.

-The mainstream Pitcairn culture is a mixture of British (specifically English, Cornish, Manx and Scottish) and Polynesian (specifically Tahitian) cultures derived from the traditions of the settlers that landed in 1790, plus a few that settled afterwards.
+The mainstream Pitcairn culture is a mixture of British (specifically English, Manx and Scottish) and Polynesian (specifically Tahitian) cultures derived from the traditions of the settlers that landed in 1790, plus a few that settled afterwards.
 As of 2021, there are a total of 47 people inhabiting the island.

 There is also a Pitcairnese diaspora, particularly in Norfolk Island, New Zealand and mainland Australia.
-Fearing overcrowding, in 1856 all 194 Pitkerners immigrated to Norfolk Island aboard the Morayshire (including a baby born en route) but 16 of them returned to Pitcairn on the Mary Ann in 1858, followed by a further four families in 1864.
+Fearing overcrowding, in 1856 all 194 Pitkerners immigrated to Norfolk Island aboard the Morayshire (including a baby Anna Christian born en route) but 16 of them returned to Pitcairn on the Mary Ann in 1858, followed by a further four families in 1864.

 History

-Discovery
+Colonisation

 Pitcairn Island was sighted on 3 July 1767 by the crew of the British sloop HMS Swallow, commanded by Captain Philip Carteret.
-The island was named after Scottish Midshipman Robert Pitcairn, a fifteen-year-old crew member who was the first to sight the island.
+The island was named after Scottish midshipman Robert Pitcairn, a fifteen-year-old crew member who was the first to sight the island.

 These words, recorded in Carteret's log, describe the first sighting.
-Robert Pitcairn was a son of British Marine Major John Pitcairn, who later was killed at the Battle of Bunker Hill in the American Revolution.
+Robert Pitcairn was a son of British marine major John Pitcairn, who later was killed at the Battle of Bunker Hill in the American Revolution.

 Settlement of Pitcairn

 In 1790, nine of the mutineers from the Bounty, along with the native Tahitian men and women who were with them (six men, eleven women and a baby girl), settled on Pitcairn Islands and set fire to the Bounty.
+The nine were Fletcher Christian, John Mills, William Brown, Isaac Martin, John Williams, John Adams, William McCoy, Matthew Quintal, and Edward Young.

 The wreck is still visible underwater in Bounty Bay, discovered in 1957 by National Geographic explorer Luis Marden.
 Although the settlers survived by farming and fishing, the initial period of settlement was marked by serious tensions among them.
 Alcoholism, murder, disease and other ills took the lives of most mutineers and Tahitian men.
 John Adams and Ned Young turned to the scriptures, using the ship's Bible as their guide for a new and peaceful society.
 Young eventually died of an asthmatic infection.
 The Polynesians also converted to Christianity (Church of England).
 After the rediscovery of Pitcairn, John Adams was granted amnesty for his part in the mutiny.